nigelrogasch/TESA/README.md

 The current release is a beta version and is still undergoing testing.

 ##Downloading TESA
-To download TESA, press the 'Download Zip' button located further up the page.
+To download TESA, press the 'Download Zip' button located further up the page or by visiting the following home site:

 Users familiar with github can also pull the repository.
+Please create your own fork.

 ##TESA user manual
-A detailed description on how to use TESA is available in the TESA user manual which can be accessed via gitbooks here.
+A detailed description on how to use TESA is available in the TESA user manual which can be accessed via gitbooks:

 The user manual is available online or can be download in pdf, epub and mobi formats.

+##Example data and scripts
+Some example scripts and example data for trialing TESA are available from figShare:

 ##Citations and acknowledgements
 If you use this software, please read and cite the following open access journal article: